alexshcer/svgomg-twa/README.md

 ### Enabling Debug

-TWAs require [Digital AssetLinks](https://developers.google.com/digital-asset-links/) to be setup on both the application and on the website, in order to enable the validation that allows Chrome to open the page in full-screen.
+TWAs require [Digital AssetLinks](https://developers.google.com/digital-asset-links/) to be setup on both the application and the website, in order to enable the validation that allows Chrome to open the page in full-screen.

 For security reasons, the signing key compatible with the setup on https://svgomg.firebaseapp.com/ is not committed with the sample code.

-It is possible to setup Chrome to skip validation on device to enable testing.
+It is possible to set up Chrome to skip validation on the device to enable testing.

 Here are the 2 steps required to achieve this:

 1. Enable Chrome to accept command-line parameters:

 On the Android Device, go to the Chrome version being used to test the TWA and navigate to `chrome://flags`.
-Search for a setting called `Enable commmand line on non-rooted devices` and change it to `Enabled`.
+Search for a setting called `Enable command line on non-rooted devices` and change it to `Enabled`.
 Restarting the browser *multiple* times may be required.

 2. Create an Android file with the command-line parameters that allow skipping the TWA validation.